MinecraftForge/Documentation/docs/gettingstarted/debugprofiler.md

 ## Advanced Support for the Debug Profiler

-The Debug Profiler has some basic Support for Entities and TileEntities, but in case you have something different like a lot of TickEvents, you might need to add support on your own.
+The Debug Profiler has some basic support for Entities and TileEntities, but in case you have something different like a lot of TickEvents, you might need to add support on your own.
 You can easily do this with this 2 lines of code, but you require access to a `World` object.